ysfrknzydn/ysfrknzydn/README.md

 to test whether that reframing gets people to ease off the gas.
 Same idea, two very different domains.

-I studied at Vrije Universiteit Amsterdam in spring 2026, and I had such a good time working abroad that I'm hoping to do more of it.

 **Working with:** Java · Python · JavaScript · R
 **Thinking about:** operations research · human-centered design · systems engineering